alexpan82/dnd_auto_dmg/README.md

 ### CLI demo

 A scripted five-turn combat (casting a buff, attacking, fighting a group of ad-hoc kobolds, etc.) that prints the combatant roster's HP after every turn.
-Requires `OPENAI_API_KEY` — this makes real LLM calls.
+This makes real LLM calls: with the Ollama default it needs the `ollama` daemon running (and `ollama signin` for cloud models like `minimax-m3:cloud`), no `OPENAI_API_KEY` required; with `DND_MODEL=openai:gpt-4o` it requires `OPENAI_API_KEY`.

 ```sh
 .venv/bin/python src/demo.py